roadrunner-server/roadrunner-docs/docs/en/http/cache.md

 Cache middleware implements http-caching RFC 7234.
 It's based on the [Souin](https://github.com/darkweak/souin) HTTP cache library.
 Have a look at the [Souin documentation](https://github.com/darkweak/souin) if you need more information.

+> **WARNING**
+> This is a third party plugin and isn't included by default.
+See the `Building RoadRunner with Cache` section for more information.

 ## Features

  * [RFC 7234](https://httpwg.org/specs/rfc7234.html) compliant HTTP Cache.